Improving early cancer diagnosis for Black communities

 How can you support the campaign and highlight the importance of breast cancer screening & PSA blood tests?

-We are working with our Black communities to get information far and wide across South East London on the importance of breast cancer screenings, encouraging Black women between the ages of 50 – 70 to attend their appointments, and Black men aged 45 and over to ask their GP Practice for a PSA blood test to help diagnose prostate cancer early.
+We are working with our Black communities to get information far and wide across South East London on the importance of breast cancer screenings, encouraging Black women between the ages of 50 – 71 to attend their appointments, and Black men aged 45 and over to talk their GP practice about having a PSA blood test to help diagnose prostate cancer early.

 We have also developed breast cancer and prostate cancer animations to help support conversations on both types of cancer, and address some of the common misconceptions and concerns about these cancers.
 All the voices you hear in the animations are all real people discussing their own experience.